ISCCarlosB/java-simple-hangman/README.md

-## Getting Started
+# Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+This is a simple console game created on VS Code for practicing pure Java language.
+When running it just ask for entering a char, each time you enter a letter, the program determines if the letter is part of the secret word.
+You can modify as needed to give more chances (trials) or add a random dictionary as suggested in comments here added for easy reading:

 ## Folder Structure

-The workspace contains two folders by default, where:
+The workspace contains:
 - `src`: the folder to maintain sources
 - `lib`: the folder to maintain dependencies

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.
+Compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

 ## Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).
+No dependencies.
+It is a pure vanilla java.